Amitgm/Customer_segmentation_k_means_and_DBSCAN/README.md

 - **Model Performance:**
     - **Confusion Matrix:** The CatBoost algorithm achieved high accuracy and F1 scores, demonstrating the effectiveness of the clustering approach.
     - **Figure 3:** Confusion matrix displaying the classification performance across all clusters.

+#### **Usage**
+To replicate the analysis:

+  - Open the Google Colab notebook provided.

+  - Download the dataset and upload it to the Google Colab environment.

+  - Execute the notebook to perform the analysis and generate results.